 No prior experience is needed for many of the tasks

 You can still run your course of choice and help out

 Typical ways to assist are: helping with starts and finishes, checking in folks at registration, and picking up control flags after the course closes.

-Please contact the meet director at the email address on the bottom of this page if you'd like to help out with this event.
+Please contact the meet director via the email link at the top of this page if you'd like to help out with this event.

 For more details, see the volunteer pages.